 1902 3.
 Spouse; 1903 4.
 Registered domestic partner as defined by RCW 26.60; 1904 5.
 Grandparent; or 1905 6.
 Sibling.
-1906 1907 1908 1909 E. A household member is defined as persons who reside in the same home who have reciprocal duties to and do provide financial support for one another.
-This term does not include persons sharing the same house when the living style is primarily that of a dormitory or commune.
-1910 1911 1912 1913 1914 F. In the event of the death of an aunt, uncle, niece, nephew, siblings-in-law, first cousin, and corresponding relatives of the employee's spouse or domestic partner, the Employer will approve the employee's accrued paid leave for all deaths up to a total of five (5) days for each calendar year.
-Additional days may be approved by the Employer.
-1915 18.2 Emplo oyee Assistance Program 1916 1917 1918 per cal approved in advance, employees will receive paid leave for up to three (3) visits lendar year for assessment through the Employee Assistance Program.
-Leave may e reasonable travel time.
-1919 18.3 Jury I Outy Leave 1920 1921 1922 1923 1924 1925 1926 1927 1928 be allo emplo in requ whose shift fo from j of absence with pay will be granted to employees for jury duty.
-An employee will swed to retain any compensation paid to the employee for their jury duty service.
-An yee will inform the Employer when notified of a jury summons and will cooperate testing a postponement of service if warranted by business demands.
-An employee work shift is other than a day shift will be considered to have worked a full work or each workday during the period of jury duty.
-If a day shift employee is released ury duty and there are more than two (2) hours remaining on the employee's work he employee will call their supervisor and may be required to return to work.
-1929 18.4 Interv riews 1930 1931 1932 1933 1934 1935 A. Paid leave will be granted for the purposes of taking an examination or interviewing for positions with the Employer.
-Employee-requested schedule changes may be granted in accordance with Article 7, Hours of Work, when taking an examination or interviewing.
+1906 1907 1908 1909 recij does ousehold member is defined as persons who reside in the same home who have procal duties to and do provide financial support for one another.
+This term is not include persons sharing the same house when the living style is primarily of a dormitory or commune.
+1910 1911 1912 1913 1914 the l the event of the death of an aunt, uncle, niece, nephew, siblings-in-law, first sin, and corresponding relatives of the employee's spouse or domestic partner, Employer will approve the employee's accrued paid leave for all deaths up to a l of five (5) days for each calendar year.
+Additional days may be approved by Employer.
+1915 18.2 Employee Assistance Program 1916 1917 1918 per calenda oved in advance, employees will receive paid leave for up to three (3) visits r year for assessment through the Employee Assistance Program.
+Leave may sonable travel time.
+1919 18.3 Jury Duty Leave 1920 1921 1922 1923 1924 1925 1926 1927 1928 be allowed employee win requestin whose work shift for each from jury dishift, the en osence with pay will be granted to employees for jury duty.
+An employee will to retain any compensation paid to the employee for their jury duty service.
+An will inform the Employer when notified of a jury summons and will cooperate ag a postponement of service if warranted by business demands.
+An employee k shift is other than a day shift will be considered to have worked a full work the workday during the period of jury duty.
+If a day shift employee is released that and there are more than two (2) hours remaining on the employee's work imployee will call their supervisor and may be required to return to work.
+1929 18.4 Interviews 1930 1931 1932 1933 1934 1935 Paid for p gran I leave will be granted for the purposes of taking an examination or interviewing positions with the Employer.
+Employee-requested schedule changes may be need in accordance with Article 7, Hours of Work, when taking an examination neterviewing.